Primary

 Think of the TGU as a series of distinct positions rather than one continuous motion.
 Master each position individually: the roll to elbow, the post, the bridge, the sweep, the lunge, and the stand.
 Keep your eyes on the weight at all times and move slowly and deliberately.
 Your overhead arm should remain perfectly vertical throughout.

-Want Turkish Get-Up in your program?
+See where Turkish Get-Up fits in your weekly plan

 Lie on back holding kettlebell in right hand, arm extended.